thomash-acinq/bolts/12-offer-encoding.md

        - `recurrence_start`
        - `payer_key`
        - `payer_info`
+    - MUST reject the invoice if `payer_note` is set, and was unset or not equal to the field in the `invoice_request`.
     - SHOULD confirm authorization if the `description` does not exactly match the `offer`
       - MAY highlight if `description` has simply had a change appended.